Business Solutions

 • Breathability and Anti-Fog Benefits: Because the KF94 provides more breathing room, it effectively prevents lipstick smudging and reduces moisture buildup.
 Furthermore, the top panel fits securely over the bridge of the nose, functioning as an excellent anti-fog barrier—making the KF94 a highly favored choice for individuals who wear glasses.

-• Qualitative Fit Test (QLFT): A pass/fail test that relies on the user’s sense of taste or smell to detect a testing agent (like sweet saccharin or bitter Bitrex) while wearing the mask.
+1. Qualitative Fit Test (QLFT): A subjective pass/fail test that relies on the user’s sense of taste or smell.
+The worker wears the mask inside a hood while a testing agent (such as sweet saccharin or bitter Bitrex) is sprayed.
+If they can taste it, the seal has failed.

 How to Perform a User Seal Check